tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 * 20-08-2020: Light client produces evidence when detected instead of passing to full node
 * 16-09-2020: Post-implementation revision

+### Glossary of Terms

+- a `LightBlock` is the unit of data that a light client receives, verifies and stores.
+It is composed of a validator set, commit and header all at the same height.
+- a **Trace** is seen as an array of light blocks across a range of heights that were created as a result of skipping verification.
+- a **Provider** is a full node that a light client is connected to and serves the light client signed headers and validator sets.
+- `VerifySkipping` (sometimes known as bisection or verify non-adjacent) is a method the light client uses to verify a target header from a trusted header.
+The process involves verifying intermediate headers in between the two by making sure that 1/3 of the validators that signed the trusted header also signed the untrusted one.
+- **Light Bifurcation Point**: If the light client was to run `VerifySkipping` with two providers (i.e. a primary and a witness), the bifurcation point is the height that the headers from each of these providers are different yet valid.
+This signals that one of the providers may be trying to fool the light client.

 ## Context

 The bisection method of header verification used by the light client exposes